 Is there a prescription-free alternative to the Kligman formula?

-The MDacne Dark Spot Remover provides a prescription-free alternative to the costly Kligman Formula with some additional tweaks that give it some advantage over it's predecessor.
+The MDacne Advanced Dark Spot remover provides a prescription-free alternative to the costly Kligman Formula with some additional tweaks that give it some advantage over its predecessor.

-The MDacne Dark Spot Remover combines the gold-standard Hydroquinone 2%, with active retinoids along with AHAs and BHAs to replace the original tretinoin, which can be highly irritating.
-The lower percentage of hydroquinone (2% as opposed to 4-8%) is highly effective while safer for all skin types and tones (including Asian and darker skin).
-Additionally, it replaces the hydrocortisone with plant-based complexes such as bearberry extract and vitamin c to both enhance the effect on inflammatory hyperpigmentation and provide power anti-inflammatory compounds.
+MDacne's Advanced Dark Spot remover combines Arbutine, a derivative of the gold-standard Hydroquinone 2%, with active retinoids along with AHAs and BHAs to replace the original tretinoin, which can be highly irritating.
+Arbutine is highly effective while safer for all skin types and tones (including Asian and darker skin).
+Additionally, it replaces the hydrocortisone with plant-based complexes such as bearberry extract and vitamin c to both enhance the effect on inflammatory hyperpigmentation and provide powerful anti-inflammatory compounds.

 This new formulation is arguably as effective as the prescription versions with less irritation.
-Since it does not contain hydrocortisone, it is safe for daily application and long-term use (as needed).
+Since it does not contain hydroquinone or hydrocortisone, it is safe for daily application and long-term use (as needed).
 Plus, because it is available without a prescription, it is much more affordable.
-This new Dark Spot Corrector is best combined with an active, oil-free sunscreen, that both blocks UVB/UVA and protects the skin from sun-induced free radicals.
+This new Advanced Dark Spot remover is best combined with an active, oil-free sunscreen that both blocks UVB/UVA and protects the skin from sun-induced free radicals.
 This combination treatment will help fade existing dark spots and prevent new spots from forming.

 Kligman AM, Willis I. A new formula for depigmenting human skin.
 Arch Dermatol.
 1975;111:40–8.

 The best way to get rid of post-acne dark spots

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.